ubit-wp/ubit-wp.github.io/docs.md

 To check for any available updates go to `Dashboard > Updates`.

-Once an automatic theme update is available, go to `Appearance > Themes` and click `Update Now` button on Ubit theme.
+Once an automatic theme update is available go to `Appearance > Themes` and click `Update Now` button on Ubit theme.

 If you prefer not to use Envato Market plugin, then you should check for available updates manually on [ThemeForest website](https://themeforest.net/search/ubit).

-To check which theme version you are using, go to `Appearance > Themes` and click on Ubit theme block.
+To check which theme version you are using go to `Appearance > Themes` and click on Ubit theme block.

 ### How to update bundled plugins